BridgetteMag/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create a script that prints Hello World, followed by a new line in standard input.
+Write a script that prints "Hello, World followed by a new line in the standard output